 History of Essential Oils

-Quick History of Essential Oils Usage and Dogs
+Quick History of Essential Oils and Aromatherapy Usage on Dogs

 Ancient Egyptians were probably the first to use essential oils for emotional benefits.
 Those ancient Egyptians were sure busy, it seems they were the first to do so many things!
 They created distillation methods of extracting oils from the trees, herbs, and plants that were available.
 These essential oils were used in medical, spiritual, and daily activities and of course, for embalming.